GiggInnovations/gigg-knowledge-base/site_competition_setup.md

 -Find the setup options in Challenge Settings>Setup>Type.
 The "Challenge Submission Type" dropdown will have the Post Competition selected by default.
 Click the dropdown and choose "Site Competition".
 Enter the required information ("Challenge Categories" and "Admin Phone Number") and click the Save button in the bottom right.
 This will cause all the setup tabs for a site competition to appear.

 -Setup options in the "Type" tab:
-  1. Text/Dropdown: Challenge Embed URL, Accepted Submission Media Types, Media Limit per Submission
+  1. Text/Dropdown: Challenge Embed URL (required), Accepted Submission Media Types, Media Limit per Submission
   2. Toggles: Hide vote Count, Single Vote per User, Enable Anoymous Voting, Voters Subscrubed by Default.
   3. Images/Videos/Thumbnails: Intro Video, Intro Image or Video Thumbnail, COnfirmation Video, Background Image, Prize Video, Prize Image or Video Thumbnail.